Charles John Wentworth Dilke: Death

-In 2022, Dilke broke a hip after tripping on a Turkish rug during an All Soul's Day celebration.
+In 2022, Dilke broke a hip after tripping on a Turkish rug during an All Souls' Day celebration.
 He died shortly thereafter.

 Family

 Dilke acceded to the Dilke Baronetcy on the death of his father in 1998, inheriting a title first granted by personal act of Queen Victoria to his great great grandfather Charles Wentworth Dilke, an organizer of the Great Exhibition of 1851.

 Even in Dilke's youth the family retained a connection to its most infamous forbear.
-Virginia Crawford, the MPs wife whose testimony in a divorce case precipitated the second baronet's public disgrace in 1886, became a Catholic under the influence of Cardinal Manning as well as a friend of the family who as "Auntie Nia" dandled the younger Dilke on her knee as a baby.
+Virginia Crawford, the MPs wife whose testimony in a divorce case precipitated the second baronet's public disgrace in 1886, became a Catholic under the influence of Henry Edward Cardinal Manning as well as a friend of the family who as "Auntie Nia" dandled the younger Dilke on her knee as a baby.

 On his death the baronetcy was inherited by his brother Timothy, a retired rheumatologist.